Are you ready for the BEST way to cook your turkey evenly and in less time? A spatchcock turkey is the answer!

 Grilling a spatchcocked turkey is best over a two-zone grill, with direct and indirect zones.
 Grill your turkey on the indirect zone at a temp of about 375-400°F or until the internal temperature of the turkey reaches 160°F verified with a meat thermometer.
 Transfer your bird to the direct side (directly over the coals) to allow the skin to crisp up and cook until the internal temperature of the breast reaches 165°F.

-If you want to roast a spatchcocked turkey in the oven, we recommend setting your oven at 400°F. A spatchcocked turkey can be brined, buttered or seasoned to your preference like a standard turkey.
+If you want to roast it in the oven, we recommend setting your oven at 400°F or higher based on the recipe.
+A spatchcock turkey can be brined, buttered or seasoned to your preference like a standard turkey.
 Roast the turkey until it reaches the proper internal temperature.
 Then put it under the broiler at the end to get crispy skin.

-Here are a few of our favorite spatchcocked turkey recipes worth a try:
+Here are a few of our favorite spatchcock turkey recipes worth a try:

-A spatchcocked whole turkey will cook more quickly than a standard bird.
-Depending on the size of the bird, cook times are estimated between 1-1.5 hours.
+A spatchcocked whole turkey will cook more quickly than a standard turkey.
+While the spatchcock turkey cooking time will depend on the size and oven temperature, 6 minutes per pound is a good rule of thumb.
+Depending on the size of the turkey, cook times are estimated between 60-90 minutes.

 To ensure doneness, we recommend verifying the internal temperature of the turkey has reached 165°F in three places: the innermost part of the thigh, breast and wing.